nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario when a user enter `patient detail 1` as a command.

-1. The user enters the command in the `UI component`
+1. The user enters the command in the `UI component`.
-2. It will be passed to the `Logic component`
+2. It will be passed to the `Logic component`.
 3. When `DetailCommandParser` receives the information from `PatientParser`, it will invoke the `ParseUtil#parseIndex` to parse PATIENT_ID.
 It will throw a `ParseException` if there are no args present.
-4. After successfully parsing the args, `FindCommandParser` will create an `DetailCommand` with the parsed index
+4. After successfully parsing the args, `FindCommandParser` will create an `DetailCommand` with the parsed index.
 5. When `DetailCommand#execute` is called, `model#setDetailedPatient` will be called to update the ui to display the Patient requested.

 The activity diagram below summarises the action when the patient `DetailCommand` is executed.